If you want to learn martial arts, then this is for you.

-Sometimes it may feel uncomfortable if you ask the teacher a question that initially seems to stump him or her, but don’t let that prevent you from doing it again in the future.
-Any decent teacher loves a challenge – it lets them momentarily pause the teaching mode and explore the movement in an “out-of-the-box” method, which is not only educational but just plain fun.
+Sometimes it may feel uncomfortable if you ask the teacher a question that initially seems to stump them, but don’t let that prevent you from doing it again in the future.
+Any decent martial arts teacher loves a challenge – it allows them momentarily pause the teaching mode and explore the movement in an “out-of-the-box” method, which is not only educational but just plain fun.

 You don’t need a photographic memory.